learn-co-curriculum/js-async-fetch-readme/README.md

 ## Problem Statement

 When it comes to making engaging web sites, we often find ourselves needing to send a lot of data (text, images, media, etc.).
-But sending and loading this **huge** data payload when your first land on a page **feels** slow, especially on a slow connection.
+But sending a **huge** amount of data when you first land on a page puts a huge burden on the user's computer.
+The user's computer has to build the DOM and integrate all those pieces, retrieving and stitching them together.
+Users perceive this process as slowness and too much of it means they'll click away and never come back.

-However, web users expect sites to load quickly and to stay updated.
+Web users expect sites to load quickly **and** to stay updated.
 Research shows that 40 percent of visitors to a website will leave if the site takes more than 3 seconds to load.
-Mobile users are even less patient.
+Mobile users are even _less_ patient.

-We deliver sites that don't bore users by using a technique called ***AJAX***.
+We deliver sites that keep users engaged by using a technique called
+***AJAX***.
 In AJAX we:

 1. Deliver an initial, engaging page using HTML and CSS
 2. Use JavaScript to add more to the DOM, behind the scenes